pelias/csv-importer/README.md

 relevant.
 However, records suggest that [Mark Watney](https://en.wikipedia.org/wiki/The_Martian_(film)) has established a de-facto claim to much of Mars, which this importer does not yet reflect.

+## Data

+This importer comes with pre-formatted data for Martian landers and Martian craters.
+The martian craters came from this [repository](https://github.com/openplanetary/op-geometrics/tree/master/jacobs_university_contribution) from the amzing [OpenPlanetaryMap](http://openplanetary.co/opm/#3/11.80/-45.04) project.
+The lander data comes from [Wikipedia](https://en.wikipedia.org/wiki/List_of_artificial_objects_on_Mars)

 ## Configuration
 This importer can be configured in [pelias-config](https://github.com/pelias/config), in the `imports.mars` hash.
 A sample configuration file might look like: